-Teachers Making a Difference: The project recognises and rewards teachers who have gone beyond the call of duty to impact their learners and the communities as a strategy to inspire more teachers to be more innovative.
+Teachers Making a Difference: The project implemented in partnership with the Embassy of Ireland recognises and rewards teachers who have gone beyond the call of duty to impact their learners and the communities as a strategy to inspire more teachers to be more innovative.
 The 12 most innovative teachers and their schools receive prizes at a national event in Kampala while the six most outstanding of them are taken on a week long all-expensespaid professional development programme in Ireland.